 A Border Crossing: Wooler to Kirk Yetholm11th December 2011

 The prospect of having some time away from work at the start of July meant that I was playing with the prospect of using the time to head to Oban and reacquaint myself with some of the alluring countryside that surrounds the town.
 However, a change in circumstances was to rule out that escapade.
 With the reduction in time available to me, I decided on a weekend divided between Northumberland and the Scottish Borders instead.
 Though this might have been seen as a consolation prize, such was the quality of the countryside and the weather that such thoughts never entered my head.
-In fact, I seem to recall that I got better weather where I was than I might have done in Argyll anyway.
+In fact, I seem to recall that I got better weather where I was, than I might have done in Argyll anyway.

 Friday, the first one in July, saw me undertake a walk from Wooler to Kirk Yetholm with a night spent in the latter.
 That was followed by a shorter saunter on Saturday from St. Boswells to Melrose and chances to take in Dryburgh Abbey and the Eildon Hills weren’t passed up at all.
-Sunday became too hot for walking but Melrose turned out to be a good place to spend some time, much of it admiring its abbey.
+Sunday became too hot for walking, but Melrose turned out to be a good place to spend some time, much of it admiring its abbey.
 Given the warmth, I set aside other thoughts such as venturing out to see the nearby Roman fort of Trimontium or Old Melrose, where the original abbey was situated, for another time.
-All in all, it was a glorious weekend spent in countryside familiar to the St. Cuthbert who gave his name to the long distance trail that I used for much of my walking.
+All in all, it was a glorious weekend spent in countryside familiar to St. Cuthbert, who gave his name to the long-distance trail that I used for much of my walking.

-Somehow, a map can make a walk seem shorter than it is and that statement could be applied to the thirteen miles between Wooler and Kirk Yetholm.
+Somehow, a map can make a walk seem shorter than it is, and that statement could be applied to the thirteen miles between Wooler and Kirk Yetholm.
 Interestingly, the official guidebook to St. Cuthbert’s Way splits this in two with a break in Hethpool.
-Mind you, I still reckon that full thirteen miles is a good use for a day out among hills even if my start was in the early afternoon and that was in spite of an early start from home.
+Mind you, I still reckon that a full thirteen miles is a good use for a day out among hills even if my start was in the early afternoon and that was in spite of an early start from home.

-Knowing my way around the starting point meant that I needed not get too concerned with I unintentionally passed Wooler’s Catholic church.
+Knowing my way around the starting point meant that I needed not get too concerned when I unintentionally passed Wooler’s Catholic church.
 For a quicker approach from there, I stuck with what largely was a road walk to Humbleton.
-Though skies were cloudy, heat was building as I found on the track leading uphill from Humbleton.
+Though the skies were cloudy, the heat was building as I found on the track leading uphill from Humbleton.
 Up to that point, the only respite from tarmac had been a short public footpath that took me across a field.
 There was another compensation, however, in the form of a statue of a stag at the gate of Highburn House Country Holiday Park.
 It somehow was very reminiscent of the country towards which I was headed: Scotland.

 Of course, there was a not inconsiderable amount of England to be walked first and I was feeling the heat as I shadowed the flank of Humbleton Hill.
 Rest stops allowed to look about me at the way that these hills were rising up from lowlands and at the line of the trail that I was going to join: St. Cuthbert’s Way.
 That came after an easing of the gradient and the passage from tended farmland into open moorland.

 Vague memories can fool you and the direction that the trail didn’t feel right though it was entirely correct; it’s at times like these that a compass comes in very handy.
 Navigational doubts soon subsided with a clear path taking me across heather-clad moors with big skies opening out overhead.
-Not having to turn back at any point was a release for me it was something in which I revelled as I passed Gains Law and Black Law.
+Not having to turn back at any point was a release for me and it was something in which I revelled as I passed Gains Law and Black Law.
 There was a lunch stop around here too.